nautobot/nautobot/nautobot/docs/development/index.md

 * `x.0.0`
     * Introduce breaking changes.
     * Changing default behavior for user interfaces, APIs, and functions.
+    * Removal of deprecated REST API versions and possibly functions and classes.
 * `x.1.z`
     * Typical minor release, adding features, bug fixes, potential deprecations.
 * `x.2.z`
-    * Removal of deprecated functions, classes introduced in the previous major release (ex: only if deprecated in `1.y`, removed in `2.2`).
+    * Removal of the remainder of deprecated functions, classes introduced in the previous major release (ex: only if deprecated in `1.y`, removed in `2.2`).
 * `x.3.z`
     * Maintenance release candidate.
     * Features may be added in `x.3.0` but nothing further in this cycle.